danbrough/ipfs_mobile/README.md

 This is currently an android only library for embedding an ipfs node in your mobile app.

+If you are want to run an ipfs node on your android device then have a look at [KIPFS](https://github.com/danbrough/kipfs/tree/main/impl/android) which builds upon this library.

 It's based on the [gomobile-ipfs](https://github.com/ipfs-shipyard/gomobile-ipfs) project and uses the [gomobile](https://github.com/golang/go/wiki/Mobile) tool to generate an android bundle.